mikelevins/bard/0.4/doc/draft/special-forms.md

     (method parameters body)

-`method` creates a new method whos formal parameters are given in `parameters` and whose behavior is defined in `body`.
+`method` creates a new method whose formal parameters are given in `parameters` and whose behavior is defined in `body`.
 When the method is applied to arguments, the arguments are evaluated and their values are bound to the formal parameters given in `parameters`.
 The expressions in `body` are then evaluated in the resulting environment as if they were in a `begin` form.
 The value of the last expression evaluated is returned as the value of the method call.

-**TODO:** document `method` parameter lists.
+`parameters` is a list with two parts: the **required parameters** and the **rest parameter**.
+Both required parameters and rest parameters are optional.
+If the rest parameter is present, it's separated from the required parameters by the symbol `&`.

+This is a method that accepts no arguments:

+    (method () ...)

+This is one that accepts exactly one argument:

+    (method (x) ...)

+This is a method that accepts any number of arguments--zero or more--and binds all of them to a lexical variable named `args`:

+    (method (& args) ...)

+Here's a method that accepts three or more arguments; it binds the first three (the required parameters) to the names `x`, `y`, and `z`, and binds any additional arguments to the name `more`:

+    (method (x y z & more) ...)

+The rest parameter can be a map instead of a symbol.
+If it's a map then the keys have to be keywords.
+The names of the keywords are used as the names of lexical variables in the environment of the method.
+For example:

+    (method (x & {a: 2})
+      (* x a))

+Suppose we bound this method to the name `frob`; then an interaction with it would look like this:

+    bard> (frob 2)
+    4

+It returns the value of the expression in the method's body. `x` is 2 because we passed 2 as the argument. `a` is 2 because we said so in the construction of the method; that's what the map in the rest parameter meant.

+We can change the result by passing a different value for `a`, using the `a:` keyword:

+    bard> (frob 2 a: 3)
+    6

+When we pass the keyword `a:` and a value, the value we pass replaces the initial value of `a` in the method's environment.

+Parameters that are defined by giving a map as the rest parameter are called **keyword parameters**.
+Keyword parameters can be convenient both because they can be used to make the meanings of method parameters more clear, and because they can be used to provide default values for parameters.

+### `receive`
+*accessor*: Receiving messages

+A Bard process can communicate with other Bard processes by sending and receiving **messages**.
+A **message** is simply any Bard value that can be serialized.

+Each Bard process has an associated message queue.
+Calling `receive` retrieves a message from that queue.

 ### `set!` and `setter`
 *accessor*: Assigning new values to variables and other bindings